5l1v3r1/hamboxexpress/README.md

       1. `cd serverscripts/go`
       2. `export GOPATH=$(pwd)`
       3. `export GOBIN=$GOPATH/bin`
-      4. `go install src/main/netstatus.go`
+      4. `go install src/main/...` (do this for every .go file there)
-      5. `go install src/main/lanconfig.go`
 - node.js (including npm).
 See [node.js](http://nodejs.org/)
 - bower: install with `sudo npm install -g bower`
+- htdigest: install with `sudo npm install -g htdigest`
 - Mongo-DB: normally you will find it in your Linux distribution.
   - For other platforms see [MongoDB](http://www.mongodb.org/)
   - For Raspberry-Pi this is a bit of a problem since it is not present in Raspbian distribution so you have either to